-Greenwood Roche advises Summerset Group on the acquisition of land for the development of retirement villages throughout New Zealand.
-Pictured here is Summerset by the Park, Manukau.
+Greenwood Roche assists Summerset on various land acquisitions for the development of retirement villages at sites across New Zealand.

 Following the Canterbury earthquakes, Housing New Zealand adopted a $1.2 billion project to rebuild and redevelop its social housing portfolio in Canterbury.